The menstruation app aiming to tackle sport's 'last taboo'

 Five years on and Queen Elizabeth II and her subjects are, thankfully, still alive and well.

 The big red button was never pressed, of course, as the on-screen meltdown was a scene in the American sitcom "30 Rock."
 The show's creator, Tina Fey, was mocking the perceived effect menstruation has on women.
+But periods can be a problem.

 For elite athletes, gaining a better understanding of menstruation could be the difference between success and failure, be the difference between competing with confidence or competing with dread.